statisticsnorway/datadoc/README.md

 1. Open <https://jupyter.dapla-staging.ssb.no> or another Jupyter Lab environment

 1. Run `pip install ssb-datadoc` in the terminal
-1. Upload a dataset to your Jupyter server f.eks <https://github.com/statisticsnorway/datadoc/blob/master/klargjorte_data/person_data_v1.parquet>
+1. Upload a dataset to your Jupyter server (e.g. <https://github.com/statisticsnorway/datadoc/blob/master/klargjorte_data/person_data_v1.parquet>)
 1. Run `from datadoc import main; main("./person_data_v1.parquet")` in a notebook
 1. Datadoc will open in a new tab